ujjwaldubey1/RiskSheil/FRONTEND_SETUP.md

 node index.js
 ```

-The backend will automatically start the WebSocket server on port 8080.
+The backend will automatically start the WebSocket server on the port specified by the PORT environment variable (defaults to 8080).

 ## 📝 Environment Variables